wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

       >

       ---
-  - Connect the Green node edge to the Recieve node
+  - Connect the Green node edge to the Receive node
   - Connect all remaining Red and Orange node edges to the Close Conversation node
   - Click Save in the upper right corner
   - Click Make Live